ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 end
 ```

 The trigger handler above will make sure that the `obj` is a valid `Player` object type.
-We then check to see if the player is in the `players` table and if `inRace` is marked as true.
-We do this so that players who join the server while a race is in progress don't get detected when they overlap the trigger.
+You then check to see if the player is in the `players` table and if `inRace` is marked as true.
+You do this so that players who join the server while a race is in progress don't get detected when they overlap the trigger.

 ```lua linenums="1"
 players[obj.id].finishTime = time()
 ```

-We then set `finishTime` to the current time since the game started.
-This means that we now have a start and end time which we can use later to determine the best time of the player.
+You then set `finishTime` to the current time since the game started.
+This means that you now have a start and end time which you can use later to determine the best time of the player.

 ```lua linenums="1"
 players[obj.id].inRace = false